FabianGrammes/cluster_pipelines/RnaMapping/README.md

     * [Version 1.0](#version-10)

 Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

+# RNA_map

+`RNA_map` is a bash script that automates the processes of:

+1. Trimming of adapter sequences and poor quality nucleotides (cutadapt); Removing read pairs where one of the reads has less than 40bp
+2. Quality Control (FastQC)
+3. Mapping reads to the genome (STAR)
+4. Read counting per gene (HTSeq)
+5. Summary statistics
+6. Copy to common folder

 The script currently works only if the following conditions are met (possible to extend the script for other settings):